-How can we learn more in our job?
+How can we learn more about our job?

-Suzy Welch is writer, journalist and she was publisher in Harvard Business Review.
-She published some books by herself and others with her husband, Jack Welch, Genereal Eletrics chairman for almost 40 years.
+Suzy Welch is a writer, journalist and she was publisher in Harvard Business Review.
+She published some books by herself and others with her husband, Jack Welch, General Electric chairman for almost 40 years.

 Mrs. Welch says she knows how we can get ahead in our job.